 Commercial Property Insurance

-Commercial property insurance helps businesses, including farms and ranches, pay to repair or replace buildings and other property damaged or destroyed because of fire, storm, or other incidents covered by the owner's policy.
+Commercial property insurance helps businesses, including farms and ranches, pay to repair or replace property that was damaged by a fire, storm, or other event covered by the policy.
 It also pays to replace stolen or lost property.
-Business owners can buy commercial property insurance regardless of whether they own, rent, or lease a building.

 Types of Commercial Property Policies

 There are three types of commercial property policies in Texas.
-The policies protect against different causes of damage, commonly called "perils."
-These include fires, lightning, windstorms, or damage caused by vehicles and civil commotion.
+The policies protect against different causes of damage, or "perils."

-- Basic form policies usually cover common perils.
+- Basic form policies cover common perils like fires and storms.

-- Broad form policies usually cover the common perils in addition to water damage, structural collapse, sprinkler leakage, and damage caused by ice, sleet, or weight of snow.
+- Broad form policies cover common perils, as well as things like water damage; structural collapse; sprinkler leakage; and damage caused by ice, sleet, or weight of snow.

 Read your policy carefully.
-You may need to buy additional coverages or specialized policies -- such as flood, windstorm, or crime coverage -- to fully protect your business.
+You may need to buy additional coverages or separate policies -- such as flood, windstorm, or crime coverage policies -- to fully protect your business.

 Note: Most commercial property policies cover damage from windstorms except in counties on the Texas coast.
 Companies may exclude windstorm and hail coverage from policies they sell in the 14 coastal counties and parts of Harris County on Galveston Bay.
 If your business is in one of these counties, you'll need a separate windstorm policy.